There’s a new supply chain mantra in the post-Amazon era, and that mantra is SPEED.

 Here’s a quick PROs & CONs reference chart to help you decide what’s best for you in terms of supply chain velocity.

 Each choice you make on U.S. distribution – which port, which carrier, which warehouse location – impacts supply chain cycle time.
-While you can optimize each individual piece of the distribution puzzle, by far the greatest impact you can have on reducing cycle time is to integrate the pieces with a single provider.
+While you can optimize each individual piece of the distribution puzzle, by far the greatest impact you can have on reducing cycle time is to integrate the pieces with a single import logistics provider.
 Where time is often lost is the communication and coordination among different providers.

 The fastest individual runners don’t always win the relay race.
 The winning team is usually the one that works together to master the baton passes and can maintain the fastest speed through the handoffs – one team working together.